bartbartelds/obsidian-writing/20240419 NotQuiteWrite.md

 Attempt 3:
 She arrived like a wisp on the moors, when all but three lamps in town had doused for the night.
 The regulars with nowhere to be circled her, pouring out of the saloon once they laid eyes on her.
 She didn't speak a word as she looked at them from atop a white horse, wearing a white gown that drifted gently in the cool breeze.
 Her searching expression was met with intoxicated benevolence.
 They led her inside, and furnished her with food and drink which she did not touch.
 Come morning, she was gone.
 The townsfolk put little stock in the drunkards' tale at first, but they were soon swayed.
 Rumours came down the coast of a lady in white seen on the marshes when all other lights had extinguished, near incandescent in the dusk.
 She came to be seen as a patron saint of travellers, a guide over treacherous ground.
-The next time she arrived in town, the major -  an avid drinker himself - wasted no time offering her accommodation.
-The following morning, to everyone's surprise, they found she had accepted.
-In a house on the outskirts of town, overseeing the surrounding moors, she had taken residence.
-They called her Aster, after the white flowers that bloomed near the cemetery just outside the town's limits.
+The next time she arrived in town, the major -  himself an avid drinker - wasted no time offering her accommodation.
+The following morning, they found she had accepted and taken residence in an abandoned house on the outskirts.
+They called her Aster, after the white marsh flowers.

 "Y'all ain't been here long.
 But Wren's takin' a liking to y'all.
 Y'know that, right?"
 Aster looks up from her broom.
 Her eyes meet Avery's, followed by a nod.
-She had noticed.
 " ... if it'd been up to him, y'all could stay right here for 'nother 100 years."
 She cants hear head and watches him, sitting on his rickety chair.
 In the dim light of the lamp overhead, he reaches for a tin of tobacco and stuffs an indulgent helping in his left cheek.
 He grins his teeth black.
 "...
 Problem is: this house ain't ol' Wren's to give.
 It was built by my grandpappy, and I aims to keep it.
 But my heart ain't of stone neither.
 So here's what we'll do, miss: y'all come out tomorrow and stand in the Proceeding.
 And if y'all see fit to accommodate us, well ... we'll accommodate y'all.
 How's that sound?"